 Different types of stone require different cleaning materials and methods.
 First, you will need to determine what type of stone the headstone is made from.
 Is it marble, sandstone, granite, travertine, or something else?

 Easy does it, even though natural stone is seen as a very hard substance, using a rough approach when cleaning can damage or scratch the stone.
 Using metal brushes, harsh plastic scrubbing brushes, or metal scrapers is a huge no, no. These tools can permanently mark the stone damaging the original finish.
-With any tool, use the minimal amount of force, carefully building up gradually as needed.
+With any tool, use a minimal amount of force, carefully building up gradually as needed.

 Use soft bristle brushes and a mild stone cleaning solution (mild ionic soap or detergent ph neutral) working in a circular motion to gently remove dirt and dust.
-Wooden or plastic scrapers can be utilised to remove larger build up such as bird poo or moss and lichen.
+Wooden or plastic scrapers can be utilised to remove larger build-up such as bird poo or moss and lichen.
 Clean a full surface in one go (front or back of headstone, top or sides of the gravestone) to ensure consistency.

 Different types of headstones require slightly different cleaning methods.